shangar21/anime_upscaler/readme.md

 If memory usage is too high and you need to split frames and stitch back together use the `-s, --split` argument.
 Default number of splits is 4, but you can make as many as you want.

+If you want to change the final size, one can now add the `-r` or the `--resize` argument, followed by a string indicating the desired resolution, for example we would add `-r 1920x1080` to resize the output to that size.

 Please note that the output of a single image must be a PNG due to alpha channel.
 Will be fixed in the future hopefully

 For a video: